Javadkarami-com/restaurant-menu/README.md

 Online Restaurant Menu template is out 🎉</br>

-This Website is using Bootstrap for UI and Swiper.js for Sliders and FontAwsome for icons <br>
+This Website is using Bootstrap for UI and Swiper.js for Sliders and FontAwsome for icons✅ <br>
-all of it writed with this libary's and Vannila Javascript
+Website only developed with this libary's and Vannila Javascript ✅<br>
+Websited developed SEO friendly ✅ <br>
 ## Some image of this template📸:</br>
 ![Online Restaurant Menu](https://cdn.jsdelivr.net/gh/3exyDevil/Website-Files@main/home.png)</br>
 ![Online Restaurant Menu](https://cdn.jsdelivr.net/gh/3exyDevil/Website-Files@main/foodMenu.png)</br>